-On payments of interest on the securities to individual tax residents of the Federal Republic income tax is generally levied as a flat income tax at a rate of 25% (plus the solidarity surcharge in an amount of 5.5% of such tax resulting in a total tax charge of 26.375%, and, if applicable, church tax).
+On payments of interest on the securities to individual tax residents of the Federal Republic income tax is generally levied as a flat income tax at a rate of 25% (plus the solidarity surcharge in an amount of 5.5% of such tax, resulting in a total tax charge of 26.375%, plus, if applicable, church tax).
+As from January 1, 2015, the church tax is generally levied by way of withholding unless the holder has filed a blocking notice (Sperrvermerk) with the German Federal Tax Office (Bundeszentralamt für Steuern).
 The total investment income of an individual will be decreased by a lump sum deduction (Sparer-Pauschbetrag) of EUR 801 (EUR 1,602 for married couples filing jointly), not by a deduction of expenses actually incurred.